RajendranDinesh/Twitter-Clone/README.md

 2. Navigate to the project directory: `cd twitter-clone`

-3. Install the dependencies for both the server and the client:
+3. Install the dependencies for both the server(not available currently) and the client:

    ```bash
    cd frontend